SPARLING: Learning Latent Representations with Extremely Sparse Activations: Abstract

 \section{Abstract}

-Real-world processes often contain intermediate state that can be modeled as an extremely sparse tensor.
-We introduce \technique{}, a technique that allows you to learn models with intermediate layers that match this state from only end-to-end labeled examples (i.e., no supervision on the intermediate state). \technique{} uses a new kind of informational bottleneck that enforces levels of activation sparsity unachievable using other techniques.
-We find that extreme sparsity is necessary to achieve good intermediate state modeling.
-On our synthetic \digitcircle{} domain as well as the \latexocr{} and \audiomnist{} domains, we are able to precisely localize the intermediate states up to feature permutation with $>90\%$ accuracy, even though we only train end-to-end.
+Real-world processes often contain intermediate state that can be modeled as an extremely sparse activation tensor.
+In this work, we analyze the identifiability of such sparse and local latent intermediate variables, which we call \emph{motifs}.
+We prove our Motif Identifiability Theorem, stating that under certain assumptions it is possible to precisely identify these motifs exclusively by reducing end-to-end error.
+Notably, we do not assume identifiability of parameters, but rather of a latent intermediate representation output by a local model, thus allowing these representations to be arbitrarily complex functions of the input.
+Additionally, we provide the \technique{} algorithm, which uses a new kind of informational bottleneck that enforces levels of activation sparsity unachievable using other techniques.
+We confirm empirically that extreme sparsity is necessary to achieve good intermediate state modeling.
+On synthetic domains, we are able to precisely localize the intermediate states up to feature permutation with $>90\%$ accuracy, even though we only train end-to-end.